Phygital: The Holy Grail of Next-gen Pharma Marketing

 A great Phygital strategy would involve integrating the best of both worlds to offer one seamless customer experience.
 Following are the pillars of a successful Phygital approach to pharma marketing:

-If you are following a unique Phygital strategy for marketing, share it below.
+If you are following a unique Phygital strategy to engage doctors, share it below.